JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/OSCAL-INTEGRATION.md

 ## 3. ForgeBoard OSCAL Integration

-ForgeBoard NX provides built-in OSCAL integration to automate the creation and maintenance of FedRAMP documentation based on your system configuration and security controls.
+ForgeBoard provides built-in OSCAL integration to automate the creation and maintenance of FedRAMP documentation based on your system configuration and security controls.

 ### Integration Components